IB-homogeneous graphs: Introduction

 \section{Introduction}

+A relational structure $M$ is \emph{ultrahomogeneous} if every isomorphism between finite substructures of $M$ is a restriction of an automorphism of $M$.
+Classic examples of ultrahomogeneous structures include an unstructured set, the ordered rational numbers, the universal homogeneous partial order, and the Rado graph.
+Ultrahomogeneity has been studied heavily due to its connections to group theory (via the study of oligomorphic permutation groups and extremely amenable groups), model theory (elimination of quantifiers, $\omega$-categoricity, and related constructions such as Hrushovski's), combinatorics (structural Ramsey theory), and even topological dynamics (the Kechris-Pestov-Todor\v{c}evi\'c connection).

+\Fraisse's theorem \cite{Fraisse:1953} establishes a correspondence between hereditary classes of finite (or finitely generated if function symbols are allowed) structures with only countably many isomorphism types, the Joint Embedding Property, and the Amalgamation Property on one hand, and ultrahomogeneous structures on the other.
+Since the theories of ultrahomogeneous structures with finitely many relations of each finite arity are omega-categorical (for an excellent overview of the area, see \cite{MACPHERSON20111599}), the focus is typically on the unique countable model, known as the \Fraisse limit of the class.

+Ultrahomogeneous structures often play a central role in different areas of mathematics.
+For example, the Rado graph is a model of the almost-sure theory of finite graphs and almost all (in the sense of either measure or Baire category) countable labelled graphs are isomorphic to it (for this and many other properties of the Rado graph, see \cite{Cameron2013}), Hall's universal group is the \Fraisse limit of the class of all finite groups, and Urysohn's universal metric space is the completion of the \emph{rational} Urysohn space, a \Fraisse limit.
+A more recent example is the construction of \Fraisse Fr\'echet spaces by Kawach and L\'opez-Abad \cite{kawach2021fraisse}.

+Ultrahomogeneity is therefore a strong condition with many desirable consequences.
+Thus, we would like to know as much as possible about the ultrahomogeneous members of each class of structures.
+This idea led to classification projects including the classification of binary stable ultrahomogeneous structures (see \cite{lachlan1986binary} and \cite{lachlan1986binary2}), the classification of ultrahomogeneous graphs \cite{LachlanWoodrow:1980}, the classification of ultrahomogeneous partial orders \cite{schmerl1979countable}, and the classification of ultrahomogeneous directed graphs \cite{cherlin1998classification}, among others.

-The notion of homomorphism-homogeneity was introduced by Cameron and \Jarik in \cite{CameronNesetril:2006} as a generalization of ultrahomogeneity.
-A relational structure $M$ is homomorphism-homogeneous if every homomorphism between finite induced substructures is restriction of an endomorphism of $M$.
+The notion of homomorphism-homogeneity was introduced by Cameron and \Jarik in \cite{CameronNesetril:2006} as a variation on ultrahomogeneity in which homomorphisms between finite substructures of $M$ are restrictions of endomorphisms of $M$.

-Not long afterwards, Lockett and Truss \cite{LockettTruss:2014} introduced finer distinctions in the class of homomorphism-homogeneous $L$-structures, characterized by the type of homomorphism between finite induced substructures of $M$ and the type of endomorphism to which such homomorphisms can be extended.
+Later, Lockett and Truss \cite{LockettTruss:2014} introduced finer distinctions in the class of homo\-morphism-homogeneous $L$-structures, characterized by the type of homomorphism between finite induced substructures of $M$ and the type of endomorphism to which such homomorphisms can be extended.
 In total, they introduced 18 \emph{morphism-extension classes}, partially ordered by inclusion.
-For countable structures, the partial order is presented in Figure \ref{fig:ctblestrs}.